jaredeklin/game-time/README.md

 ### Project Specs

-The gametime project allowed us to re-create a popular arcade game using CanvasJS.
-Objects in the game are created using Class constructor files, and each class should have its own testing file to verify functionality.
+The gametime project allowed us to re-envision the popular arcade game Centipede using CanvasJS.
+Objects in the game are created using Class constructor files, and each class has its own testing file to verify functionality.
+Built during weeks 7 and 8 in the Turing Front End Engineering program.

 The objective of the game is to progess through levels by eliminating all segments of a centipede.
 Points are accrued on destruction of a centipede segment, eliminating a spider object, and completing a level.
 Lives are lost when a centipede segment or a spider makes contact with the player.
 The game ends when all lives are used.
 Game makes use of a high score feature.